SoCSTech/rpi-display-scripts/README.md

 # rpi_display_scripts
-Scripts used for autobooting the display screens
+Scripts used for autobooting the display screens serving content from Yggdrasil.

+## Usage

+COMING SOON